Explosion in Shaw

 To apply to the Oldham Distress Fund call 0161 770 7770 or download the application form:

 The Distress Fund is a registered charity and will have to submit annual returns to the Charity Commission, which will also be published in full on their website for transparency.
-All financial transactions will be audited by the Councils auditors.
+All financial transactions are audited by the Councils auditors.

 The Trustees are also committed to the following: